How to Grow Onion Microgreens and Leeks Too!

 Onion microgreens are ready to harvest when the greens growing along the edges of the tray start to lean outward.
 Similar to the tray shown below.
 The onions shown below have been growing for 13 days.

-To harvest, tip the tray about 45-degrees over a cutting board or a large plate and using stainless steel scissors, or a very sharp knife cut the microgreens just 1/2 to 3/4 of an inch above the soil surface.
+To harvest, tip the tray about 45 degrees over a cutting board or a large plate using stainless steel scissors or a very sharp knife and cut the microgreens just 1/2 to 3/4 of an inch above the soil surface.

-Only cut what you're going to use that day.
+Only cut what you’re going to use that day.
 Replace the growing tray under the light and let them grow some more.
-However, at some point, they will need to be cut, see below.
+However, they will need to be cut; see below.

 Don't wash the harvested microgreens now; they will store better if kept dry.

-It's always recommended to wash microgreens before you use them (I don't if they are dry and clean).
+It’s always recommended to wash microgreens before you use them (I don’t if the greens are dry and clean).

 Home Microgreens Store